whosonfirst/go-whosonfirst-spatial-atproto/README.md

 $> modvendor -copy="**/*.a **/*.h" -v
 ```

 This package includes handy `modvendor` Makefile target for automating some of that.
-For example:

 ## Things this package does